rkalendar/TotalRepeats/README.md

 sln=	repeat block length (default sln=60)

-nsize=	speed and sensitivity of sequence clustering: value nsize=1 used for ignoring clustering.
-Values nsize=12...36 are the most optimal; maximum value nsize=242, for more accurate classification (not applicable in practice).
+nsize=	speed and sensitivity of sequence clustering: nsize=0 - very fast clustering without chain direction detection; nsize=1 - used when ignoring clustering; nsize=2 - complete clustering

 image=	the dimensionality of the image (by default, the dimensionality of the image is automatically determined), example: image=10000x300

-imgx=	figure width compression, the minimum value of imgx=1 (maximum compression), and a value of imgx=10 for the most extended figure width
+imgx=	figure width compression, the minimum value of imgx=1 (maximum compression), and a value of imgx=30 for the most extended figure width

 flanks=	extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)